Simulations of the onset and dynamical evolution of inertial waves in solar/stellar interior: Numerical model

-where $D/Dt=\partial/\partial t + \boldsymbol{u}\cdot\boldsymbol{\nabla}$ is the material derivative, $\boldsymbol{u}$ is the velocity field in a rotating frame with $\boldsymbol{\Omega} =\Omega_0(cos\theta,-sin\theta, 0)$, where $\Omega_0$ is the angular velocity.
+$\boldsymbol{u} = (u,v,w)$ is the velocity field in a rotating frame with $\boldsymbol{\Omega} =\Omega_0(cos\theta,-sin\theta, 0)$, where $\Omega_0$ is the angular velocity.
 The pressure-perturbation variable, $p'$, accounts for the gas pressure while subsuming the centrifugal force.
 The potential temperature perturbation, $\Theta^\prime$, enters both the buoyancy term in the momentum Eq.~\ref{eq:mom} and the potential temperature, Eq.~\ref{eq:pott}; $\Theta$ is related to the specific entropy via $s = c_p \ln\Theta + {\rm const}$, where $c_p$ is the specific heat.
 The $\Theta^\prime$ perturbations are defined with respect to a presumed ambient state, $\Theta_{\rm amb}$, considered a known truth of stellar interiors based on the stellar structure models.
 The last term on the rhs of Eq.~\ref{eq:pott} relaxes $\Theta^\prime$ to zero in a timescale $\tau = 1.3 \times 10^7\mathrm{s}$.
 The existence of these perturbations is fundamental for the model to achieve a relaxed equilibrium state.
 The value of $\tau$ corresponds to 5 solar rotations, which is a numerically convenient compromise between capturing essential physics and ensuring a rapid thermal relaxation.
 The variables $\rho_{\rm ad}$ and $\Theta_{\rm ad}$ are, respectively, the density and potential temperature of the hydrostatic adiabatic reference state, whereas $\boldsymbol{g} = g \hat{\bf e}_r$ is the gravity acceleration of the solar interior adjusted from the solar model of \citet{christensen1996current}.
+The last term in Eq.~\ref{eq:mom}, $\boldsymbol{F}$, is a physically motivated body-force acting on the longitudinal component of the velocity field as will be discussed below.

 The adiabatic and ambient states required for the thermodynamic variables, hereafter, $\rho_{\rm ad}$, $\Theta_{\rm ad}$, and $\Theta_{\rm amb}$, are built considering polytropic equations of state, $p \propto \rho^{1+1/{m_p}_i}$, for the hydrostatic problem.
 This results in the following equations,